grusha89/digitalgarden/_notes/Settings/Organization profile.md

 * Automatically process data from [[ISDOC]]
 	* tooltip - "Document metadata is automatically taken from the ISDOC file immediately upon acceptance into the application, and the document's processing status changes to "Extracted"
 	* has additional toggle "Take over items"
+	* has additional toggle "For an ISDOC without a PDF file, a template will be automatically generated"

 * Automatically process receipts with QR code
 	* only for Slovak legislation